tinybees/aelog/README.md

     except Exception as e:
         aelog.exception(e)
 ```
-This will output to the test.log, test_error.log file and terminal.
+This will output to the test.log file and terminal.
-Automatic output is greater than the error information to the 'test_error.log' files.
+Automatic output is greater than the error information to the 'test_error.log' file.
 ![console](docs/output_file.png)
+Different levels of logging, different color, the color is cyan, green, yellow, red and 'bold_red,bg_white' in turn.

 ### To initialize, asynchronous output log to file and terminal.
 ```